Free help to control gamba grass

 You must correctly use herbicides as they can cause immediate and long-term illnesses.

 There are laws and instructions you must follow when using herbicides, these include Commonwealth and Northern Territory law.

 Go to the Australian Government website to read about Commonwealth laws.

 Under the law, you must follow instructions on the herbicide label.

-Read the material safety data sheet for more information including:
+You should read the safety data sheet of any herbicide you use for information including: